iCliniq Logo

 Hello doctor,

-The patient is experiencing fecal incontinence, he had brain infarct a few years back and has trouble walking and speech.
+The patient is experiencing fecal incontinence; he had a brain infarct a few years back and has trouble walking and speaking.
 Walking is totally restricted due to loss of control over his sphincter.
-He is taking probiotic Vibact twice after food.
+He is taking the probiotic Vibact twice after food.
+Kindly help.

 Hello,